 In today's industrial landscape, the safety of people, machines and systems plays a crucial role.
 Particularly in potentially explosive atmospheres, understanding and complying with the ATEX directives is of central importance.
 But what are the ATEX directives and how do they affect industrial measurement and control technology?

-In this guide, you will learn everything you need to know about ATEX certification, ATEX marking and the associated aspects of explosion protection.
+In this guide, you will learn everything you need to know about ATEX certification, ATEX directives and ATEX marking as well as the associated aspects of explosion protection.

 What is ATEX?